serokell/blog-posts/learning-from-errors/overlapping-instances/article.md

 our example, you can use the `OVERLAPS` pragma in either of these instances, and it will work.

-Note that the 'OVERLAPPING' pragma just means that it is alright to use that instance (even if there are other, more general instances) and not an explicit instruction to prefer that instance.
+Note that the `OVERLAPPING` pragma just means that it is alright to use that instance (even if there are other, more general instances) and not an explicit instruction to prefer that instance.